ralucatudor/formal-languages-and-automata/project-1/README.md

 bbbbbbab\
 bbbbbbba

 Note!
 I was able to plot this finite state machine automatically (see [source code](draw-finite-state-machine/app.py)).
-I used ***Graphviz*** - installed the Graphviz package and added the path to the system.
-My Python file generated .. file --- rendering the image
+I used ***Graphviz*** - installed the Graphviz package and then added its `bin/` subdirectory containing the layout commands for rendering graph descriptions (dot, circo, neato, etc.) in my systems’ path.\
+My Python file generated a graph description in the DOT language.
+I used the render()-method to save the source code and render it with the default layout program (dot) => resulting (in my case) the above PNG file.